 Some of the images on these sites are sublime.

-But be warned; once you look at enough not-so-great photos of hand drawn hearts in the sand, it may dawn on you to whip out your phone and try it yourself.
+But be warned; once you look at enough not-so-great photos of hand-drawn hearts in the sand, hand-drawn hearts in snow and hand-drawn hearts on chalkboards; it may dawn on you to whip out your phone and try taking photos for your blog yourself.